Straight-four engine

 A straight-four engine (also referred to as an inline-four engine) is a four-cylinder piston engine where cylinders are arranged in a line along a common crankshaft.

-The majority of automotive four-cylinder engines use a straight-four layout (with the exceptions of the flat-four engines produced by Subaru and Porsche) and the layout is also very common in motorcycles and other machinery.
-Therefore the term "four-cylinder engine" is usually synonymous with straight-four engines.
-When a straight-four engine is installed at an inclined angle (instead of with the cylinders oriented vertically), it is sometimes called a slant-four.
+Most automotive four-cylinder engines use a straight-four layout, and the term "four-cylinder engine" is often used synonymously with straight-four engines.
+However, less popular configurations also exist, including the flat-four and V4, while inclined variants of the inline layout are sometimes referred to as slant-four engines.
+The layout is also used in motorcycles and other machinery.

-Between 2005 and 2008, the proportion of new vehicles sold in the United States with four-cylinder engines rose from 30% to 47%.
-By the 2020 model year, the share for light-duty vehicles had risen to 59%.
+In the United States, beginning in 2005, four-cylinder engines became increasingly prevalent as part of a broader industry trend toward smaller, turbocharged engines to meet fuel economy and emissions requirements.
+As of the 2025 model year, they were used in about 60% of new vehicles.

 Design

 A four-stroke straight-four engine always has a cylinder on its power stroke, unlike engines with fewer cylinders where there is no power stroke occurring at certain times.
 Compared with a V4 engine or a flat-four engine, a straight-four engine only has one cylinder head, which reduces complexity and production cost.